 Both indications are single injection treatments tackling the root cause of the problem, and is expected to remain effective over a lifetime, requiring minimal rehabilitation.
 As such, it is anticipated to decrease the number of people on sick leave, reduce the usage of painkillers, and substantially increase the patients’ quality of life.

-Making chronic back and leg pain treatment available – for everyone
+Making pain treatment available – for everyone

 Andreas has during the last 7 years worked with pharmaceutical development in smaller companies.
 Since joining Stayble as the CEO in 2014 Andreas has developed the company from selection of the candidate drug through preclinical development and successful clinical trials.
 Andreas has an engineering background and a Master’s in economics and Venture Creation from Chalmers University of Technology.